dzieciou/pystempel/README.rst

 Licensing
 ------------------

-Most of the code is covered by `Egothor Open Source License`_, an Apache-style license.
-The rest of the code and pretrained stemming table are covered by the `Apache License 2.0`_.
-Unit tests use the Free Polish dictionary for use in spell-checking from `sjp.pl`_ , covered by `Apache License 2.0`_ as well.
+* Most of the code is covered by `Egothor Open Source License`_, an Apache-style license.
+The rest of the code is covered by the `Apache License 2.0`_.
+* Original pretrained stemming table is covered by `Apache License 2.0`.
+* New pretrained stemming table is covered by `2-Clause BSD License`, similarly to the `Polimorf dictionary` which it has been derived from.
+The copyright owner of both stemming table and the dictionary is `Institute of Computer Science at Polish Academy of Science` (IPI PAN).
+* Polish dictionary used by the unit tests comes from for use in from `sjp.pl`_  and is covered by `Apache License 2.0`_as well.

 .. _Egothor Open Source License: https://www.egothor.org/product/egothor2/
 .. _Apache License 2.0: https://www.apache.org/licenses/LICENSE-2.0
+.. _Polimorf dictionary: dicts/
+.. _2-Clause BSD License: data/polimorf/LICENSE.txt
+.. _Institute of Computer Science at Polish Academy of Science: https://ipipan.waw.pl/en/